Bibliography of papers (PDF format) available on this web site:

 New additions to the Bibliography (by month):

 Comments on the Bibliography: The foundation upon which this bibliography is based comes from a bibliography compiled by Dr. Joseph Eger.
 He kindly provided me with a copy of his bibliography some 15-20 years ago.
 We have maintained separate bibliographies since that time, but have upon occasion shared information on new publications, etc. I am also grateful to the late Dr. L.H.
 Rolston who also provided access to his bibliography (in card catalog format), and eventually donated much of his library to me.
 I am indebted to the interlibrary loan service here at NDSU - they have secured tons of hard to find literature for me.
 I am also grateful to many colleagues who have made copies of hard to find literature and have sent copies to me.
-Along these lines, I am especially grateful to David Rédei who has provided me with many obscure and hard to find papers, especially from Oriental journals.
+Along these lines, I am especially grateful to David Rédei and Petr Kment who have provided me with many obscure and hard to find papers, especially from Oriental journals.
 Thanks again!

 This is a semi-annotated bibliography in that at the end of each citation, there should be some indication of whether I own the paper/book or not: "xerox" means that I have a xerox copy of the paper (sometimes page numbers or plate numbers are given if I own only part of the publication), "reprint" means that I have a reprint of paper, "computer copy" means that I have printed a copy from the internet (usually in pdf format so the printed version is identical to the journal version), and in some case it will say "shelf" (for a book on my shelf), or simply "D" if I have a copy but have not differentiated what type of copy I have.
 Sometimes it will say "E", "I", or "N".
 The "E" indicates that I know that Joe Eger has a copy, but I don't; the "I" means that I know that I can get a copy through our interlibrary loan service, but I presently don't have a copy; and the "N" denotes that I believe that NDSU has a copy, but I have not yet tracked it down.
 If I do not have a copy of an article, I have tried to indicate where the source of the citation came from [Zool.
 Rec., Ent.
 Abstr., etc. or from another publication], and in some cases, I have indicated what taxonomic groups are suppose to be mentioned in the publication.